 Student Information & Key Dates

-As one of the UK’s last truly independent art schools, our agile college community was strongly positioned to adapt to change when universities were asked to close their buildings in March to slow the spread of Covid-19.
+As one of the UK’s last truly independent art schools, our agile college community was strongly positioned to adapt to change when universities and colleges were asked to close their buildings in March 2020 to slow the spread of Covid-19.
 Teaching was moved online immediately with no disruption for undergraduate, MA and post-16, or Level 2 and Level 3 students in Pre-Degree.

 w/c Monday 7 September 2020

 Monday 26 - Friday 30 October 2020

 Monday 21 December 2020 - Friday 1 January 2021

 Friday 2 April - Friday 16 April 2021

 w/c Monday 31 May 2021

 *College opening dates and times during the Christmas and Easter break are to be confirmed.

 **Some commitments such as results day and final exhibition may fall after the end of the formal academic year and are subject to final confirmation with the awarding body.